Prime Prep Academy

 Prime Prep Academy was a grouping of charter schools in Texas cofounded in 2012 by Deion Sanders, a former American football and baseball player (the school's name is derived from his "Prime Time" moniker), who has also coached at the schools.
+It had campuses in Dallas, Fort Worth, and Oak Cliff.

+History

 Initial enrollment was more than 1,100 students.
 Prime Prep had campuses in Oak Cliff, Dallas and Fort Worth.
 The school was established with the goal of giving every child a free laptop supported by the VSCHOOLZ program.
 In January 2014, Superintendent Ron Price turned over documents to the Tarrant County District Attorney's office alleging that hundreds of laptops had been stolen from Prime Prep.
 He later gave the information to the FBI.
 The school was closed January 30, 2015, due to financial insolvency.

+Journalist Phil Mushnick said of Prime Prep Academy: “After 2½ years, the school closed amidst an avalanche of unpaid administrators, faculty contractors, dilapidated buildings, allegedly misspent public funding and broken promises to black parents and hundreds of their children, mostly with an eye on college athletic scholarships.”

 Prime Prep athletics had an initial setback in its first year when the program was unable to field an eligible football team based on the rules of the University Interscholastic League (UIL), which governs interscholastic activities of public schools (including charter schools) in Texas.
 It had recruited significant portions of existing championship teams and "league hopping" athletes.
 After the issues were worked out, the school had problems finding opponents for their football team.
 Ultimately Prime Prep would withdraw from the UIL and participate as an independent program.